 What is Density?

 The density of material shows the denseness of that material in a specific given area.
 A material’s density is defined as its mass per unit volume.
 Density is essentially a measurement of how tightly matter is packed together.
-It is a unique physical property for a particular object.
+It is a unique physical property of a particular object.
 The principle of density was discovered by the Greek scientist Archimedes.
 It is easy to calculate density if you know the formula and understand the related units The symbol ρ represents density or it can also be represented by the letter D.

 |Density Definition: Density is the measurement of how tightly a material is packed together.
 It is defined as the mass per unit volume.|